SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 \end{aligned}
 $$

-It is incredibly how the pricing equation extend insights into important notiosn that we care like risk premium, factor mdoels and efficient portfolio.
+It is incredibly that without further assumption we can already extend the pricing equation to important notiosn that we care like risk premium, factor mdoels and efficient portfolio.

 ### The modeling <a name="model"></a>